 Subscription and SaaS products

-For a more in-depth discussion of the use of KPIs with different business models, the book Lean Analytics by Alistair Croll is a good read.
+For a more in-depth discussion of KPIs with different business models, the book Lean Analytics by Alistair Croll is a good read.

 A word of caution when defining KPIs: we have all seen graphs in meetings where a line with absolute numbers goes steadily up to the right.
 Everybody congratulates each other and feels good about it.
 These types of reports have their place in reporting business figures, but the use of absolute numbers in digital product KPIs are limited.
 There is a risk that they are vanity metrics.

-Vanity metrics are metrics that grow without your influence and can therefore not be used for good decision making.
-Take for example the number of visits or number of page views for a website.
+Vanity metrics are metrics that grow without your influence and can therefore not be used for good decision-making.
+Take, for example, the number of visits or number of page views for a website.
 There are two problems with this type of metric: It will organically grow even without your product doing anything, simply by users accumulating on your site over time.
-It says very little about actual success of the product.
+It says very little about the actual success of the product.
 How do these visits or page views contribute to the success of your product?
 Do these users show any signs of giving you money?
-As you can see these vanity metrics are not good KPIs as they don’t aid prioritisation and decision making.
+As you can see, these vanity metrics are not good KPIs as they don’t aid prioritization and decision-making.
 KPIs that use ratios rather than absolute numbers usually provide a clearer picture of success.
-Good examples for ratios are conversion rate, subscription rate, churn rate etc.
+Good examples for ratios are conversion rate, subscription rate, churn rate, etc.

 You have defined your product KPIs as outlined in our previous article.